AnyLog-co/documentation/examples/Network setup.md

 run blockchain sync where source = master and time = 30 seconds and dest = file and connection = !master_node

 # Configure the node as operator
-run operator where create_table = true and update_tsd_info = true and archive = true and distributor = true and master_node = !master_node
+run operator where create_table = true and update_tsd_info = true and archive = true and distributor = false and master_node = !master_node
 </pre>

-### Delete all on Operator previous data (ignore error messages if Operator does not have data)
+### Optional Delete all on Operator previous data (and ignore error messages if Operator does not have data)

 <pre>
-time file drop all
-create table tsd_info where dbms = almgm  # Drop AnyLog Table
+time file drop all                            # Drop internal data ingestion monitoring table create table tsd_info where dbms = almgm      # Create AnyLog Internal Table
-drop table ping_sensor where dbms = lsl_demo # Drop User table
-blockchain delete local file
+drop table ping_sensor where dbms = lsl_demo  # Drop user table (the table with the user data in this example) blockchain delete local file                  # Delete the local copy of the metadata
 </pre>

 ### Examples commands to test configuration